sebiwi/sebiwi.github.io/blog/_posts/2017-03-30-how-does-it-work-kube-4.markdown

 ## CoreOS and Ansible

 Remember back then when I said that CoreOS ships only with the basics?
 That means no Python.
-By extension, that means [no Ansible][6].
+By extension, that means no Ansible.
 That's why this time it's a little bit more tricky.

 So we need to do something about that.
 If CoreOS won't come to Python, Python must go to CoreOS.